snaptoken/kilo-tutorial/DOC.md

 Explain:
   - Backspacing at the start of the line joins the two lines, and deletes the one you were on

+## Deleting forward with the delete key

+Explain:
+  - How moving the cursor to the right solves each case

 ## Enter key